 Easy Sauerkraut Soup

 This easy Sauerkraut soup is simply delicious.
-Made with lots of sauerkraut, potatoes, onions, bits of pancetta bacon, and a bunch of yummy spices, it's a warm, hearty soup for any cabbage lover!
+Made with lots of sauerkraut, potatoes, onions, bits of pancetta bacon, and a few simple spices, it's a warm, hearty soup for any cabbage lover!

 Print Pin Save